geeekai/atom/README.md

-# atomic
+# ATOM
-Scalable and Fast Architecture for Dynamic Spatio-Temporal KG Construction
+ATOM: AdapTive and OptiMized Architecture for Temporal Knowledge Graph Construction Using LLMs